jamesbconner/shokobot/DOCKER.md

 - No need to manually update Dockerfile when dependencies change
 - Compatible with both Poetry and uv for local development

+### Security

+**Important:** The `.dockerignore` file excludes all `.env` files to prevent secrets from being baked into the image:
+- `.env` files are never copied into the Docker image
+- Secrets are passed at runtime via `docker-compose.yml` env_file directive
+- This prevents API keys from being exposed in image layers

 ### Environment Variables

 Required: